ms648/-CS316Project/README.md

 sudo chown -R $USER:$USER .
   If a file gets created in the container vs on your host machine root will own it.
 This will just fix it so you own it and can edit.

+localhost:3000 to get to it on web browser.